Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Condell Park has 81 active public transport stops, all of which are bus stops.
-These stops are served by 17 different routes that collectively facilitate 1,339 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically residing just 146 meters from the nearest stop.
-Most residents commute outwards due to its residential nature.
-Cars remain the dominant mode of transport at 86%, while trains account for 6%.
-On average, each dwelling owns 1.6 vehicles, which exceeds the regional average.
+These stops are served by 17 different routes that together facilitate 1,339 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically living just 146 meters from the nearest stop.
+Being primarily residential, most commuters travel outward.
+Cars remain the dominant mode of transport at 86%, while only 6% use trains.
+On average, there are 1.6 vehicles per dwelling, higher than the regional norm.

-According to the 2021 Census, a high 32.5% of residents work from home, possibly due to COVID-19 conditions.
-The service frequency averages 191 trips per day across all routes, equating to approximately 16 weekly trips per individual stop.
+Notably, 32.5% of residents work from home (as per the 2021 Census; this figure may be influenced by COVID-19 conditions).
+The service frequency averages 191 trips per day across all routes, equating to approximately 16 weekly trips per stop.

 Frequently Asked Questions - Transport